mozilla/payments/docs/design/api/storage.rst

     :statuscode 200: Ok, no error

-- Then run a BATCH requests.
+- Then run a BATCH request:

 If you want to add the ``read`` permission for the seller app to all records of the app, you could use: